Children's Hospital is part of the UPMC family.

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Incidence and Mortality

-Approximately 5% to 10% of cases of vaginal cancers are adenocarcinomas.
-A rare form of adenocarcinoma (clear cell carcinoma, described below) occurs in association with in utero exposure to diethylstilbestrol (DES), with a peak incidence at young ages (less than 30 years).
+Approximately 5% to 10% of vaginal cancer cases are adenocarcinomas.
+A rare form of adenocarcinoma (clear cell carcinoma, described below) occurs in association with in utero exposure to diethylstilbestrol (DES), with a peak incidence at young ages (<30 years).
 However, adenocarcinomas that are not associated with DES exposure occur primarily during postmenopausal years.

 Vaginal adenosis is most commonly found in young women who had in utero exposure to DES and may coexist with a clear cell adenocarcinoma, though it rarely progresses to adenocarcinoma.
 Adenosis is replaced by squamous metaplasia, which occurs naturally, and requires follow-up but not removal.

 Rarely, melanomas (often nonpigmented), sarcomas, or small-cell carcinomas have been described as primary vaginal cancers.

 Patient prognosis depends primarily on the stage of disease, but survival is reduced among those who are older than 60 years, are symptomatic at the time of diagnosis, have lesions of the middle and lower third of the vagina, or have poorly differentiated tumors.